Sarah Sherwood, Founder and Principal

 Before working at the Kamber Group, Sarah began her career in politics for Clinton/Gore in 1992.
 She managed an office for Kathleen Brown in 1994.

-Sarah has a master’s degree in public communication from American University in Washington, D.C., and a bachelor’s degree from San Jose State University in California.
+Sarah has a master’s degree in public communication from American University in Washington, D.C., and a bachelor’s degree from San Jose State University.

 Contact Sarah by e-mail or at 650.380.9102.